FREE SHIPPING From 49PLN

 Like THC many years ago, CBD is becoming synonymous with hemp.
-Thanks to available research and the ever-expanding consumer-driven CBD market, people are becoming more aware of the potential of CBD, hemp, and the benefits of both.
+With available research and an ever-expanding consumer-based CBD market, people are becoming increasingly aware of the potential of CBD, hemp and the benefits of both.

-However, while CBD is one of the best-known and widely recognized cannabinoids, it is not the only beneficial ingredient synthesized from the Cannabis sativa plant.
-You may be surprised that CBD works even better when combined with other cannabinoids.
+However, while CBD is one of the best known and widely recognized cannabinoids, it is not the only beneficial ingredient synthesized from the Cannabis sativa plant.
+You may be surprised to learn that CBD works even better in combination with other cannabinoids.

-One of these "collaborative" cannabis compounds is gaining popularity as research becomes available.
-This cannabinoid is CBG.
+One of these "cooperative" cannabis compounds is gaining popularity with the availability of research.
+That cannabinoid is CBG.
 A comparative analysis of CBD vs CBG shows similar properties of both cannabinoids.
-However, CBG also has several unique characteristics that make it as desirable as CBD hemp extracts.
+However, CBG also has several unique characteristics that make it as desirable as hemp CBD extracts.

 But before we get into the comparisons and contrasts between CBD and CBG, here's a quick overview of what exactly these two cannabinoids are.